ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 increase stacks in drivers identified by stackcheck builds
 ### Antipattern Category
+New:General:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Stack size increased from 1200 to 1400, 1024 to 1224.

 ## Commit #640
 ### Hash